Bachelor of Science with a major in Applied Exercise Science

 |Minimum Required Credits||121|

-*The senior-level culminating experience may be either EXS 499 taken as a six-credit field experience internship (taken in the fall or spring) or a two-course sequence of EXS 479 and EXS 489 Research Practicum I and II (taken in the fall and spring).
-Research Practicum I would involve the preliminary research work (literature review, IRB proposal, etc.) and the student would collect/interpret/present her/his data during Research Practicum II in the spring.
-EXS 479 and EXS 489 would be three credits each.
+*The senior-level culminating experience may be either EXS 499 taken as a six-credit field experience internship (taken in the fall or spring) or a combination of EXS 499 for three credits and EXS 489 Research Practicum for three credits (taken in the fall or spring).
+Research Practicum would involve data collection/interpretation/results and presenting during the department research symposium.
 Each student is required to complete a minimum of 270 hours (45 hours/credit) under the direct supervision of an approved clinical internship site supervisor, averaging between 20-24 hours per week.
+To be eligible to complete the internship the student must be in good standing with a cumulative GPA of 2.5 or greater and no grades lower than a C in the core courses as outlined in the catalog.
+Failure to achieve these academic standards may delay graduation.

 **AES Electives (12 credits):